edolauria/edolauria.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Conlcuding event for the <i>Trimester of the Seed Seminar at the  Institut Henri Poincaré in Paris</i>:
+<i>Seed Seminar Event</i>  at the  Institut Henri Poincaré in Paris on:
  <a href="https://seedseminar.apps.math.cnrs.fr/" target="_blank">New trends in QFT, modularity, resurgence</a><br/>